-Interestingly, the first reported case of a food allergy that was published in connection to seaweed was included in the Journal of Allergy and Clinical Immunology (Vol. 7, Issue 2, pages 714 to 715, Feb 1st, 2019).
+Interestingly, the first reported case of a food allergy that was published in connection to seaweed was included in the Journal of Allergy and Clinical Immunology.
+1

 I think we can agree that food allergies, generally speaking, are on the rise.
-It’s reasonable to assume that we all know someone who struggles with peanuts, lactose, gluten, shellfish or even avocado.
+It’s reasonable to assume that we all know someone who struggles with allergic reactions peanuts, lactose, gluten, shellfish or even avocados.
+2

 Is it an Allergic Reaction or Poisoning?